frameRateZero/Blog/001_Reproducing_Schotter.md

 ## Re-Making Schotter

 For a more faithful approximation, I got out the ruler and protractor and measured the position change and rotation.
-It appears that the rotation and y-offset ranges increase linearly with I rows, while the x-offset doesn't.
-I put my skecth of the "Classic" reproduction in the repo above.
+It appears that the rotation and offset ranges increase linearly with I rows.
+Also, the rotation and offsets are not correlated, indicating Nees used three unique random values per square - rotation, x-offset, and y-offset.

 Rotation range simply appears to multiply by 2 per row, starting at 2 degrees and maxing out at 44 degrees.